Escape-Technologies/py-multiauth/docs/index.md

 - Algorithm (`algorithm`): This parameter indicates the type of algorithm used to produce the digest..

-- QOP (`qop`): Inidcates the quality of protection.
+- QOP (`qop`): Indicates the quality of protection.
 The value of this field should be one of the values found in the qop directive of the WWW-Authenticate header of the 401 response.
 If the server does not support the qop directive or if the qop directive is not included in the 401 response, this field is not present..

 - Nonce Count (`nonce_count`): This value indicates the number of times the client has reused the nonce value.
 The server uses this value to detect and prevent replay attacks.
 This value must be specified in the qop directive, and if the qop directive is not specified, this value is not provided..